- About Us

 The insolvency or default of any other brokers involved with your transaction, may lead to positions being liquidated or closed out without your knowledge or consent.

 You accept that you take sole responsibility for any third-party applications that you may install either directly or indirectly on your MetaTrader platform, and also the use of any software provided on MT4/MT5 when downloaded.
 These may include robotic trading tools, known as Expert Advisors (“EAs”), which can be set up to automatically trade on a client’s account or indicators which allegedly show beneficial times to trade.

 It is your sole responsibility to do due diligence on the respective software and then decide if you are willing to take the risk of installing and using it on your trading account.

 Equiti is not responsible in any capacity for decisions, trades or signals generated by the use of EA’s or indicators or your use of them or with for the resulting profits or losses generated by them.

 Some EA’s may generate a high number of trades and at times leverage a client to their maximum possible exposure to a market given their available funds.
 It is your sole responsibility to monitor these trades and/or orders and the profit and loss generated by them, as it is at all times on your account.

 We do not make profits from our clients from the outcome of corporate action events such as rights issues, takeovers, mergers, share distributions or consolidations and open offers.
 We aim to reflect the treatment we receive, or, would receive if we were hedging our exposure to you in the underlying market.
 Ultimately however, you are not dealing in the underlying market and therefore in relation to our contracts:

-Our current understanding of applicable UK tax law is that a CFD is taxed as a capital gain.
-However, the tax treatment may change and is subject to HMRC interpretation in individual cases.
 We do not provide tax advice and if you are in any doubt as to your tax obligations, you should seek independent advice.